A Thank You To NPR's Science Commentary Readers

 - Animals in zoos and rethinking the concept

 I expect to keep right on writing, elsewhere, about these topics.
-I invite you to continue reading my commentary by follow me on Twitter (@bjkingape): I'd love to keep our interaction going.
+I invite you to continue reading my commentary by following me on Twitter (@bjkingape): I'd love to keep our interaction going.

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
 Barbara's latest book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
 You can keep up with her on Twitter @bjkingape.